 The methodology used for this assessment is detailed below.
 However, the tools described are not meant to serve as molds for other assessments.
-Participatory tools must not be fossilized or the spirit of an open exchange of ideas will be lost.
+Participatory tools cannot be fossilised or the spirit of an open exchange of ideas will be lost.
 We hope the following chapter will instead serve as a useful example to draw from in tailoring future assessments to different circumstances.